tawsyfbro/cnn_modification_skin_lesion_classification/README.md

-# Skin Lesion Classifier: Convolutional Neural Network for Dermatological Diagnosis
+# A CNN-based Approach to Skin Lesion Classification with Improved Generalization

 This repository contains a Jupyter Notebook that demonstrates the development of a Convolutional Neural Network (CNN) model for the classification of skin lesions.
 The model is trained and optimized to accurately identify different types of skin conditions using the HAM10000 dataset.